 Girona was made famous by being Lance Armstrong’s base in the ‘90s, but that’s just the start.
 There are hundreds of professional cyclists and triathletes, all based in and around Girona.

-David Millar has a house here, former Movistar rider Rory Sutherland owns a coffee shop, and so does former pro Christian Mieir (in fact he co-owns three of the coolest establishments in town, including La Fabrica Girona).
+David Millar has a house here, former Movistar rider Rory Sutherland owns a coffee shop, and so does former pro Christian Meier (in fact he co-owns three of the coolest establishments in town, including La Fabrica Girona).
 Ryder Hesjedal, Sam Bewley, Luke Durbridge, Dan Martin, Michael Hepburn, Lucy Martin, Emilia Fahlin, Georgia Bronzini and Matt Brammeier all base out of Girona.

 Tempted by a Girona cycling holiday?